munai-health/sup-material-paper-BMchatbotrag/README.md

 # Enhancing Antimicrobial Treatment Protocols with a Retrieval Augmented Generation Large Language Model: Aiding Diagnosis and Management of Infectious Diseases - Supplementary material

+### Prompt

-This repository contains the prompt used for the chatbot.
-The prompt into the following sections:
+Prompt used for the chatbot.
+The prompt is divided into the following sections:

 - Overview
 - Special Handling for Protocol Questions
 - Correct Response Path for Listing Protocols